Sunday, December 18, 2016

 • Potentially carries Zika, malaria, hepatitis, HIV, Covid and a dozen other diseases.

-• Has a low pH, forcing the patient’s body to try to raise it back above 7.35.
+• Has a low pH, forcing the patient’s body to work to raise it back above 7.35.

 • Contains a high percentage of dead and dying cells that add to the workload of the patient’s organs.